 A combination of never ending savannahs, big skies and wildlife we are only used to seeing on documentaries narrated by David Attenborough, make Africa a special place.
 Add the friendly enthusiasm of people eager to maintain and share their way of life and it is the destination of a lifetime.
+An African safari is on many Irish people’s bucket list.
+If you are lucky enough to be planning a trip, there is a lot to consider.
+Here are our tips on what you need to know:

 The best time to visit most countries in Africa to see wildlife, including the big five, is from August to October.
 This is also when the awe inspiring wildebeest migration across the Masai Mara reserve takes place in Kenya.
 This migration of more than 1.5million animals is one of the world’s most remarkable natural events.